Deanna Whittle, CEO, The Emerge Center

 ABA Program Manager

-Mellissa received her Masters of Education from Endicott College in May 2014.
-She is a Licensed Behavior Analyst who works in the Children’s Development Center at Emerge.
+Mellissa is a Licensed Behavior Analyst and Board Certified Behavior Analyst.
+She received her Master of Education from Endicott College in 2014.
 She has worked at The Emerge Center as a BCBA since 2014 and had previously worked at Emerge as an assistant supervisor while she completed her supervised independent fieldwork for her degree.

 Madison McGinnis, M.Ed., BCBA, LBA